GUIDE TO CHOOSING AND

 There is no substitute for face to face!

-SIX MOST COMMON MISTAKES CLIENTS MAKE IN HIRING A TOP KEYNOTE SPEAKER.
+SIX MOST COMMON MISTAKES CLIENTS MAKE

 What could go wrong in the process to hire a keynote speaker?